Signaturgruppen-A-S/soloid-authenticator-documentation/getting-started.md

 ## Accessing the API
 In order to utilize the SoloID Authenticator API you first need a valid API client (client_id + client_secret).
 For your first run, try out the demo service provider API client (see above).

+> Contact Signaturgruppen when ready for a commercial agreement and for setting up your own SoloID Authenticator services.

 All service (provider) APIs described at the Swagger definition page for the SoloID Authenticator API is authorized by standard OAuth2 bearer tokens issued by Signaturgruppen Broker.
 Start by fetching a bearer token with default 1-hour expiration time from the Signaturgruppen Broker token endpoint with the parameters from the following example request:

 HTTP